Azure/bicep-registry-modules/avm/res/batch/batch-account/README.md

 ### Example 4: _WAF-aligned_

-This instance deploys the module in alignment with the best-pratices of the Well-Architectured-Framework.
+This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.

 <details>